 2. Big data enables more targeted and personalized marketing initiatives

-3. New technologies to enhance omni-channel experience
+3. New technologies to enhance the omnichannel experience

 A customer tests make-up virtually via TMall’s Luxury Pavilion

-Both JD Toplife and Tmall Luxury Pavilion use augmented reality (AR) and virtual reality (VR) to promote omni-channel sales.
+Both JD Toplife and Tmall Luxury Pavilion use augmented reality (AR) and virtual reality (VR) to promote omnichannel sales.
 JD, for example, launched an AR-enabled Styling Station mobile app, which allows customers to virtually try on beauty products.

 Luxury Pavilion replicates luxury brands’ iconic flagship stores overseas via VR projection to offer shoppers an immersive experience for shoppers.
-VR technology is also used in the “see-now-buy-now” scenario where customers can shop the runway.
+VR technology is also used in the “see-now-buy-now” scenario where customers can shop on the runway.